 When individuals with PTSD get into the float room and get to that point of relaxation, they can address the memories and trauma in a calm environment where there’s nothing else there that could hurt them.
-PTSD suffers feel relaxed in the room.
+PTSD sufferers feel relaxed in the room.
 They feel like it’s secure, and they’re safe, and they can approach the traumatic events in more of an internal counseling session with themselves.

 The float industry is seeing individuals sleep through the night after float therapy sessions and weaning themselves off of medications with the guidance of their physicians.

-PTSD suffers are finding float therapy to be far superior to other traditional routes, [such as] varying types of drug regiments—one way or another they just temporarily overpower your brain and cause some form of blurred reality—and explaining your situation over and over again to multiple specialists as each one gets to know you and your situation, which caused me recurring internal anxiety and agitation.
+PTSD sufferers are finding float therapy to be far superior to other traditional routes, [such as] varying types of drug regiments—one way or another they just temporarily overpower your brain and cause some form of blurred reality—and explaining your situation over and over again to multiple specialists as each one gets to know you and your situation, which caused me recurring internal anxiety and agitation.
 PTSD suffers find the float rooms, to be the absolute serenity and calmness is entirely therapeutic.
 Pains and stresses are automatically lifted away without me having to say a word to anyone… or take any new pill.

 Float Therapy for PTSD suffers results in the following:

 - Deep Relaxation, a loss of the immediate sense of anxiety while in the room.

 - A loss of sense and time, which in turn removes the immediate sense of depression.
 There are no outside influences to “worry” about while in the float room.